Climate Action Planning

 Since 2014, Redwood Coast Energy Authority has participated in the CivicSpark program as a site host and project partner in the North Coast Region.
 Visit the CivicSpark website for more information about this program.

 In 2012 the Redwood Coast Energy Authority Board of Directors adopted a Comprehensive Action Plan for Energy (CAPE) intended to support achieving energy-related goals in Humboldt County.
 The CAPE supports achieving these goals through strategies that specifically address: Regional Energy Planning & Coordination, Energy Reliability & Security, Economic Development, Built Environment Efficiency, Education, Water & Waste, Transportation, and Energy Generation & Utility Services.
-The full CAPE document is available here.
+For more information you can read the full CAPE document (PDF).